 How to Get Started:

-• Join a local #Regenerate Facebook group, or start a new one, to connect with neighbors who are interested in starting a local #Resist Roundup action team.
+• Join a local #Regenerate Facebook group to connect with neighbors who are interested in starting a local #Resist Roundup action team.

 Get Roundup out of Your Community